Marcus Thigpen: Hamilton Tiger-Cats

-Miami Dolphins
+Miami Dolphins (first stint)

 Thigpen was signed to a reserve/future contract by the Dolphins on January 12, 2012.

 On September 9, 2012, Thigpen returned a punt 72 yards for a touchdown in his first NFL game versus the Houston Texans.
 This was the first punt return touchdown by the Miami Dolphins since 2007, when Ted Ginn Jr. returned a punt for a TD versus the Philadelphia Eagles.
 On November 15, 2012, Thigpen returned a kickoff 96 yards for a touchdown against the Buffalo Bills.
 On December 15, 2013, he caught a 14-yard touchdown strike from Ryan Tannehill with 1:15 left in the 4th quarter to provide the winning margin over the New England Patriots, which put an end to the Patriots' string of three come-from-behind victories in 2013 and also snapped the Dolphins' seven-game losing streak to New England.

 Thigpen was released by Miami during their final cuts on August 30, 2014.